ros-industrial/ros_canopen/README.md

 # ros2_canopen stack

-The ros2_canopen stack.
-Currently under development.
+Currently under development, not for use yet.

 What is available:
 * Configuring BUS